RDM Repositories

 Data preservation and archiving is a part of a data management strategy.
 By selecting an archive in advance, the data collector can format data as it is collected to make submitting it to a database simpler in the future.

-Example Data Management Plan;
+Example Data Management Plan:

 1. Storage and Backup